will2web/Exclusive-Or-Perceptron/Log.md

 Make Yes & No enum?
 4/10/2025
-Removed global variables, and unused variables & code left from Perceptron_Training.zig Included prototype codetocompare choice to Enum
+-Removed global variables, and unused variables & code left from Perceptron_Training.zig -Included prototype code to compare choice to Enum

 4/9/2025
 Utilized trained weights: Opened, read in weights.json file & Use them to correctly predict Exclusive Or function!